-I’ve just returned from two weeks in the mountains of North Wales, collecting visual information for paintings and sketch books.
+I spent two weeks in the mountains of North Wales, collecting visual information for paintings and sketch books.
 It’s one of my favourite places and is a recurring theme in my work – it’s rugged, beautiful and a complete drama-queen!

 I stay in the Rhinogydd hills behind Harlech and Talsarnau, in the hamlet of Llandecwyn.
 It’s remote and it’s rare to see another person on the track that runs past the house.